productinfo/essentials-paged-carousel/README.md

 ShinobiEssentials Paged Carousel (Objective-C)
 =====================

 This project provides a simple helper class (`PagedCarouselHelper`) which is reusable in your own project, and demonstrates how to use it.
+There is an accompanying blog post [here](http://www.shinobicontrols.com/blog/posts/2014/02/11/building-a-paged-carousel).

 ![Screenshot](screenshot.png?raw=true)